nu-osc/plots/samples/mo/v1.0-neutrino2020/plots/Readme.md

 - Notes:
     * Forero et al. is pre-Neutrino version;
     * SuperK sigma is extracted as delta chi2 squared; official statement is 71.4-90.3% CLs disfavor for IH
-    * grey MO numbers on right axis are experiment maximal sensitivities
+    * grey MO numbers on right axis are experiment maximal sensitivities.
+For T2K and SK 3.5 sigma is expected result of joint fit

  ![MH](mo_exp_plot.png)